axieinfinity/ronin-documentation/docs/node-operators/setup/testnet/non-validator.md

 ---
 description: Install a testnet non-validator node using Docker.
 slug: /node-operators/testnet/non-validator
+tags:
+  - docker-testnet
 ---

 # Run a non-validator node
 This guide demonstrates how to run a non-validator node on the Saigon testnet using Docker.
-This node is known as an RPC (remote procedure call) node, because it's used for serving RPC requests.
+A non-validator node is also known as an RPC (remote procedure call) node.

 ## Prerequisites
 ### Docker